 Morgan Shillow has been part of the South OKC community since she was nine years old.
 Her husband Chauncey serves as a pastor at Christ Community Church and they have one son, Joshua Moses.
 Morgan graduated from the University of Central Oklahoma with a B.A. in Elementary Education and is studying Christian Ministry at Southeastern Baptist Theological Seminary.
 Before the call to start St. Paul’s, she worked for Santa Fe South schools both as an administrative assistant and fourth grade teacher.

-Morgan is joined by Abby Anderson, Director of Advancement, and a gifted and passionate board, led by founding board chair John-Mark Hart, and including Fr.
+Morgan was initially joined on the launch team by Abby Anderson, Director of Advancement, and a gifted and passionate board, led by founding board chair John-Mark Hart, and including Fr.
 Nathan Carr, Head of School of The Academy of Classical Christian Studies.
 They believe that the very best education must be accessible to all.

-St Paul’s Community School launched in August 2019 and is located in a neighborhood church space, serving nearly 30 students in grades preK–1.
+St Paul’s Community School launched in August 2019 and is located in a neighborhood church space.
 St. Paul’s aims to add a grade level each year, through grade 8.

 Harbor Christian Academy | Houston, TX | Launched fall 2018